-During fiscal 2013 and 2014, the Vice President of Worldwide Sales was and will be eligible to receive revenue commission based on achievement of revenue objectives or quotas.
-The Vice President of Worldwide Sales receives a standard commission for revenue up to 100% of quota and accelerated commissions based on revenue above quota.
+During fiscal 2017, Mark Allison, the Vice President of Worldwide Sales, was eligible to receive revenue commission based on achievement of revenue objectives or quotas.
+Mark Allison receives a standard commission for revenue up to 100% of quota and accelerated commissions based on revenue above quota.
 Commissions are considered earned at the time of revenue recognition and are paid after the close of the quarter of revenue recognition.

-Under this plan, the Vice President of Worldwide Sales earned \$44,023 in fiscal 2013 and was paid \$35,313 during fiscal 2013.
-The remaining \$8,710 earned in fiscal 2013 was paid to the Vice President of Worldwide Sales in fiscal 2014.
-Commissions earned by the Vice President of Worldwide Sales in fiscal 2013 are included in the annual compensation salary column in the Summary Compensation Table on page 19.
+Under this plan, Mark Allison, the Vice President of Worldwide Sales, earned \$45,544 in fiscal 2017 and was paid \$33,586 during fiscal 2017.
+This \$33,586 included \$4,147 that was earned in fiscal 2016.
+The remaining \$16,106 earned in fiscal 2017 was paid to Mark Allison in fiscal 2018.
+Commissions earned by Mark Allison in fiscal 2017 are included in the annual compensation salary column in the Summary Compensation Table on page 18.